jamiepotter17/whisky_project/README.md

 Thus, after performing a grid search with a range of fine-tuning options for the hyperparameters for support vector machine, logistic regression and random forest classifiers, it turns out that a support vector machine classifier with hyperparameters 'degree=1, C=2' gives the highest accuracy.
 When this was tested on the testing data, it gave a final score of 21% for accuracy.

+## Conclusions

-It is fair to say that the classifier is not particularly accurate.
+The problem we set out to solve was essentially to develop an app as a way to answer the question "How much information does a whisky review contain?"
+How, an accuracy score of 21% means that it is fair to say that the classifier is not particularly accurate.
 It does not reliably identify the correct brand of whisky when given notes by the user.
-Two things, however, must be borne in mind here to put this result in context:
+However, we have to put this in the context of this wider problem:

 1. Taste is an inherently subjective phenomenon, an interaction between a particularly-situated human subject and objective reality.
 Furthermore, describing those sensations is nothing short of an art form that requires years of dedicated practice to master.
 Novel whisky tasters will struggle to identify notes beyond very obvious ones such as 'tar', 'smoke', 'vanilla', 'smooth', 'dry', whereas experienced whisky tasters will use a vocabulary that consistently distinguishes, say, 'spearmint' from 'peppermint', 'barley sugar' from 'cane sugar', etc. The point here is that there's a hard limit to how much signal there will be in a training set such as this because anyone can post a review to Reddit, and there's no such thing as a 'wrong review'.

 2. Many whiskies _just are_ incredibly similar and will outstrip our ability to describe them.
 You will struggle in vain to detect differences reliably between many Speyside and Highland malt whiskies, for instance.
 Even if you can reliably identify a particular whisky (e.g. in blind taste tests), that doesn't necessarily mean you will be able to describe the difference.
 The notes sometimes just are very similar indeed.

-Thus, I wasn't expecting a very high accuracy score going in.
+Thus, really no one should have been expecting a very high accuracy score going in.
 I was mainly interested to see _just how much_ signal there was in all the tasting notes, and I think it's fair to say that actually there is quite a bit of signal.
+A dumb guesser that simply guessed Laphroaig (the most popular whisky in the training set) would be right 3.7% of the time, assuming that users enter reviews in the same proportions as the training set, whereas we can expect accuracy in the region of 21%.

-Looking at tasting notes does indeed tell you quite a bit about what whisky it is.
+Thus, the tasting notes in a review do indeed give you information about what whisky it is.
 You probably won't know exactly which one it is, but you won't be far away.
 This aligns with informal feedback on the app I've had from people who know their whisky.
 Even when the guesses are wrong, the guesses make sense given the tasting notes people have been putting in.
 The model is producing a multi-dimensional matrix where the Euclidean distance does seem to correspond more or less to one's intuitive sense of which whiskies are similar to each other, which is a good sign.

 ## Evaluation